I am thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!

-Then one day, in art class, I discovered screen printing.
+Then one day, I discovered screen printing through an after school club.
 I was in love with the process.
 I had found a direct way to get my art out there, in front of others.
 I started wearing my shirts to school.
-People noticed them, and they became a conversation starter.
+People noticed them, and it became a conversation starter.
 I started making friends.

-But then, after my teacher and some of my new friends encouraged me, I realized I was on the right path after all.
+My teacher and some of my new friends encouraged me.
+I realized I was on the right path after all.

 It turns out, the road was more difficult than I imagined.

-Then, a friend of mine told me about a farmers market where I could get a booth for a very low fee.
-I took the risk, purchasing a box of shirts from a local supplier I found, so the shipping was free.
-I setup a tent with my shirts, and had a very successful first day.
+A friend of mine told me about a farmers market where I could get a booth for a very low fee.
+I took the risk, purchasing a box of shirts from a local store I found, so the shipping was free.
+I set up a tent with my shirts, and had a very successful first day.
 I made enough to pay for my first box of shirts.
-I have been selling at markets, and festivals ever since.
+I have been selling at local markets, and festivals ever since.

-For the last 10 years, I’ve shared my wearable art with people all over the world.
-I even had my own retail store for over 5 years, but now I’ve gone back to focusing on what I love most: making unique shirts for the wild at heart, like me.
+I’ve shared my wearable art with people all over the world.
+I even had my own brick and mortar store in Seattle for over 6 years.
+Eventually I sold my store, to re-focus on what I love most: illustrating unique shirts for the wild at heart, like me.

-There have been a lot of ups and downs, but through it all, the customer response and engagement has been amazing.
-Its what keeps me going: creating smiles, and finding so many special friendships along the way.
+There have been a lot of ups and downs, but through it all, my customer response and engagement has been amazing.
+That is what keeps me going: creating smiles, encouraging others to be adventurous, and finding so many special friendships along the way.